insightfinder/InsightAgent/td-agent/README.md

 ```

 3) Open and modify the td-agent.yaml file and replace the values PROJECT_NAME, USERNAME, LICENSE_KEY and APP_SERVER with appropiate values.
 The USERNAME and LICENSE_KEY values can be found on your Insightfinder account profile section.
-PROJECT_NAME is the name of the project created in the Insightfinder app and the APP_SERVER is the data receiving server URL (e.g. https://agent-data.insightfinder.com if you use our SaaS solution or your application server address if you use our on-prem solution).
+PROJECT_NAME is the name of the project created in the Insightfinder app and the APP_SERVER is the data receiving server URL (e.g. "https://agent-data.insightfinder.com" if you use our SaaS solution or your application server address if you use our on-prem solution).
+The APP_SERVER value needs to be enclosed in quotes as shown in the example.

  ```
  - hosts: nodes